 Are you frequently replacing the cutting board in your kitchen because it looks scratched, worn out or discoloured?
 When you ask for advice on the best cutting board to buy, whether it’s plastic, bamboo, wood or glass, the conflicting recommendations and opinions can be confusing.
 Undeniably, each kind of material comes with advantages and disadvantages.
 In today’s ideabook, we highlight the various types of cutting boards available in the market along with the pros and cons of each material.
-This will help you to decide which one is best suited to the kitchen in your home.
+This will help you to decide which one is best suited to your everyday cooking requirements and other set of accessories in the kitchen of your home.

 Undoubtedly plastic chopping boards are the most common variety that you will find in Indian kitchens.
 They are considered hygienic, but in reality, they get easily scratched by sharp knives, and these crevices or cuts attract a lot more bacteria than a wooden or bamboo chopping board does.